happypeter/edocs/mixin.md

 __Stable Network__

-Nodes charge for Dapp API call.
-The income will not be influced by the fluctuation of XIN price, therefor the sustainabilty and security can be better guareenteed.
-The cost of developement based on MIXIN network is predictable, pretty much like using AWS.
+Nodes charge a fee for each API call from DApps, so the income will not be affected by the fluctuation of XIN price, therefore sustainability and security can be guaranteed.
+The cost of development based on MIXIN network is predictable, pretty much like using AWS.

 网络稳定